 Unsurprisingly, many turn out to be fly-by-night schemes.
 Therefore, it’s really important that you do a good amount of research before settling on one.
 We suggest opting for those that have recognisable accreditation.

 If you’re unsure, make an effort to contact the college/institute/school directly and try having a short interview with someone (preferably in person) before applying.

-Now that you’ve educated yourself and received a qualification, you can start marketing your skills.
+Now that you have a digital marketing qualification, you can start selling your skills.

-Since most of your work would involve boosting posts on Instagram and Facebook, creating Google AdWords and possibly sending out the odd newsletter, the work isn’t too time-consuming and could easily be done in an hour or two during a lunch break or at night.
+Most of your work will involve boosting posts on Instagram and Facebook, which isn’t too time-consuming.
+This means you could easily do an hour or two during your lunch break or in the evening.

 Of course, doing digital marketing part-time is also a great way to work towards eventually starting a business of your own.